Prana Thoracic

 Venture Round in 2016

-ReVision Optics, Inc. is a company based in Lake Forest, California, specializing in the design, manufacture, and delivery of implantable products aimed at treating presbyopia, a condition that affects near vision due to aging.
-The company offers the PRESBYLENS Corneal Inlay, a patented refractive surgery solution that enhances near vision for patients experiencing this common age-related vision loss.
-By providing innovative optical technology, ReVision Optics enables ophthalmology professionals to deliver improved eyesight solutions to their patients.
-Founded in 1996 and originally named IntraLens Vision, Inc., the company rebranded in 2005 to align with its focus on presbyopia treatments.
+ReVision Optics, Inc. is a company that specializes in designing, manufacturing, and delivering implantable products aimed at treating presbyopia, a condition associated with the natural aging process that affects near vision.
+The company's flagship product, the PRESBYLENS Corneal Inlay, offers a patented refractive surgery solution that enhances visual acuity for individuals experiencing age-related vision loss.
+Founded in 1996 and based in Lake Forest, California, ReVision Optics serves ophthalmology professionals, providing them with advanced technology to improve patient outcomes.
+Originally established as IntraLens Vision, Inc., the company rebranded to its current name in 2005, reflecting its focus on innovative optical solutions.

 Cala Health